-The door swung open and a tall, willowy redhead regarded him with laughing grey eyes.
-A tall, willowy redhead with laughing grey eyes, long, long legs encased in worn black denim, and the fullest, softest lips Jack had ever seen.
+The door swung open and a tall, willowy redhead regarded him with laughing gray eyes.
+A tall, willowy redhead with laughing gray eyes, long, long legs encased in worn black denim, and the fullest, softest lips Jack had ever seen.
 “Yes?”

 He frowned, even as his body said Heeello.
 The redhead wasn’t Bruce.
 Bruce had never looked this good.
 “Um.”
 He bit back a muttered curse.
 Bloody brilliant conversation starter that is, Jack.